Lazzaro Bastiani

 Lazzaro Bastiani (1429 – 5 April 1512) was an Italian painter of the Renaissance, active mainly in Venice.
+His students included Vittore Carpaccio and Benedetto Rusconi.

+Career

 He was born in Padua.
 He is first recorded as a painter in Venice by 1460 in a payment for an altarpiece of San Samuele, for the Procuratori di San Marco.
 In 1462 he was paid at the same rate as Giovanni Bellini.
 In 1470, he was a member of the Scuola di San Girolamo in Venice.
 In the 1480s he worked with Gentile Bellini for the Scuola Grande di San Marco.
 He painted a Coronation of the Virgin (Gallerie dell'Accademia); a Nativity (1477); and a St. Anthony on the Nut Tree.